ezavada/hexgrid/README.md

 The application automatically scans the `grid-specs/` folder for YAML files and displays them in a dropdown menu.
 Use the "Refresh" button to reload the list if you add new files while the application is running.

-### Browser Integration
+### Output Modes

-When grid generation completes successfully, the HTML file automatically opens in your default browser, allowing you to immediately view the generated hex grid with the item legend and scrolling functionality.
+**SVG Mode**: Generates SVG and HTML files.
+The HTML file automatically opens in your default browser, allowing you to immediately view the generated hex grid with the item legend and scrolling functionality.

+**PDF Mode**: Generates a PDF file with the hex grid and embedded legend.
+Shows a success message when complete.

 ### Automatic Naming